gwlucastrig/gridfour/docs/notes/G93-Compression-Algorithms.md

 the predecessor of a grid point is just the sample that preceded it in the row.
 There is, however, one edge case that requires special handling.
 In row-major order, the grid point that follows the last point in a row is the first point in the next row.
-So, a predictor-residual based on the constant model needs to implement special handling for that transition.
+So, a predictor-residual based on the Differencing Model needs to implement special handling for that transition.
 In G93, the following rules are applied:

 1. The first grid point in the first row of a tile is treated as a "seed" value.